How to install ArchLinux via USB device

 In our USB will be the file syslinux.cfg, we must open it and you will see this:

-See the line #9 and #14, in it we must add the tag / label / name of our USB device, otherwise it will not work for us.
+See the line #9 and the #14, in it we must add the tag / label / name of our USB device, otherwise it will not work for us.
 The pendrive in the example is called flash drive2GB, so it is the name that we must put, we will add the following in the middle of those lines: archisolabel = pendrive2GB

 Here I show you how it turned out: